Rivercity Stage, located at the Michele Woodrow building, is the home of the Rivercity Players.

 Rentals

-Rivercity Theatre is available for a wide range of bookings, including live performances, private events, and business presentations.
-For more information on how to book the venue, please visit our Facility Rentals page or contact the rental coordinator via email at info@rivercityplayers.ca.
+Rivercity Theatre is available for bookings, including live performances, private events, and business presentations.
+For more information on how to book the venue, please visit their Facility Rentals page or contact the rental coordinator via email at info@rivercityplayers.ca.

 Who Was Michele Woodrow?